AhnChris/Mastermind/README.md

 README
 ==========
 This project is modeled after the board game called Mastermind.
+In the game Mastermind, there are two players.
+One of which makes a hidden code while the other attempts to guess the code.
+In each attempt at guessing the hidden code, there will be hints given to help guide the guesser in how they guess.
+After a certain amount of rounds, either the guesser would have been victorious in finding the hidden code or not being able to correctly guess the code.